Core Nursery School Program

 More information is available in our Parent Handbook.

+Students in the morning, afternoon, and Friday programs will be provided by the Nursery School with a healthy snack.
 A snack provides children with the energy and nutrients they need to grow and learn and play at school.
 Without adequate energy from food, they may feel sluggish and find it difficult to concentrate in class.
 Providing healthy snacks also helps children form healthy eating habits that can last throughout their lives.
 We find that children are more apt to trying something new in a group setting.
-It is fun to involve your child in the selection and preparation of the snack, but please do try to avoid junk food.
-Easy on the sugar!
-We are a nut free school.

-- Proteins — kielbasa sausage, pepperoni, hummus *No Dairy* ( No yogurt, cheese) *No Eggs* (No salad dressings with egg, veggie dips, mayonnaise, eggnog, meringues, unbaked glazes made with egg, or any food that isn’t cooked/baked at high heat where
+Proteins — kielbasa sausage, pepperoni, hummus. *No Dairy* ( No yogurt, cheese) *No Eggs* (No salad dressings with egg, veggie dips, mayonnaise, eggnog, meringues, unbaked glazes made with egg, or any food that isn’t cooked/baked at high heat where

 egg is a primary ingredient)

 The school provides glasses and small plates for serving.
+Students do not need to pack a water bottle.

 Policies